-Following the completion of this offering, our Investor Consortium will collectively own approximately % of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares in full).
+Following the completion of this offering and the concurrent private placement, our Investor Consortium will collectively own approximately 66.1% of our common stock (or approximately 64.6% if the underwriters exercise their option to purchase additional shares in full).
 As a result, the members of the Investor Consortium have the ability to prevent any transaction that requires the approval of stockholders, including the election of directors, mergers and takeover offers, regardless of whether others believe that approval of those matters is in our best interests.